xingchenzhang/xingchenzhang.github.io/_pages/about.md

 I have been a **Fellow of the [Higher Education Academy (HEA)](https://www.advance-he.ac.uk/)** since July 2023.
 I have been listed among the **World’s Top 2% Scientists** ([Stanford University's list](https://topscinet.com/), 2023, 2024, 2025).
 In June 2025, I received the **Dean of PGR’s Commendation for Excellence in Supervision** at the University of Exeter.
 In March 2024, I was featured as "[**Imperial People**](https://blogs.imperial.ac.uk/imperial-people/2024/03/11/xingchen-zhang-marie-sklodowska-curie-individual-fellow-department-of-electrical-and-electronic-engineering/)" by Imperial College London.
 In December 2023, I received the [**Imperial EEE Department Award for Citizenship and Community**](https://www.imperial.ac.uk/news/250163/great-contributions-eee-thanks-celebrates-colleagues/).
 In November 2023, I was selected as the "[**Fellow of the Month**](https://icpostdocfellowsdevelopmentcentreepm.newsweaver.com/6fmnosak95/1d91qfpwhn6m5ti3wepqzp?email=true&lang=en&a=6&p=11850824&t=3895058)" by the Postdocs and Fellows Development Centre (PFDC) of Imperial College London.
 In 2021, I was awarded a **Marie Skłodowska-Curie Individual Fellowship** (Horizon 2020) by the European Commission.
 Additionally, I received the Best Paper Honorable Mention Award of the 9th Chinese Conference on Information Fusion (2019).

-I am a Global Talent endorsed by the Royal Society.
+I am a **Global Talent endorsed by the Royal Society**.
 I am a **member of the UKRI Talent Peer Review College**, where I review prestigious funding schemes, including the UKRI Future Leaders Fellowships, EPSRC Open Fellowship, EPSRC New Investigator Award, EPSRC Standard Research Grant, and EPSRC Working with Overseas Scientists.
 Additionally, I serve as a reviewer for more than 20 well-known journals (e.g., IEEE TPAMI, IJCV, IEEE TIP, IEEE TNNLS, IEEE TMM, IEEE TIM, IEEE RAL, Information Fusion) and more than 10 top-tier conferences (e.g., CVPR, ECCV, ICCV, NeurIPS, ICLR, AAAI, ICRA, IROS).
 I have also provided consultancy to hospitals on the deployment of AI technologies.

 Research interests
 --